GPS Spoofing Attacks on Automated Frequency Coordination System in Wi-Fi 6E and Beyond: Discussions

 \subsubsection{Geofencing}

-In Wi-Fi deployments, most of the APs are deployed in a fixed location.
+Most of the Wi-Fi APs are deployed in a fixed location.
 Only small variations should occur in its location.
-Under this assumption, the AFC provider can set up a geofence around the expected deployment location of the AP.
-When the AP reports a location outside the expected area, the system could raise a warning and shut down the AFC service.
+Under this assumption, the AFC provider can set up a geofence \cite{rodriguez2014geofencing} around the expected deployment location of the AP.
+When the AP reports a location outside the expected area, the system could raise a warning and shut down its service.